 The member states agreed on the peaceful use of atomic energy and the cooperation in the development of atomic energy industry.
 Accordingly, this means the harmonization of the research in the field of atomic energy, the joint establishment of the rules of protection and the establishment of the common market in all the fields relating to the generation of atomic energy, including the free movement of capital and professionals.

 The European Commission, with its resolution of July 17, 2007, established the European Nuclear Safety Regulators’ Group (ENSREG) as an independent expert body, which at its own initiation or at the request of the European Commission gives advice to the Commission and contributes to reaching a common understanding in the field of the safety of nuclear facilities and the safe management of spent fuel and radioactive waste .
 Additionally, the ENSREG facilitates the discussion and cooperation between the national nuclear authorities.
-Currently, three working groups operate within the frame of ENSREG: the nuclear safety, the waste and decommissioning and the transparency working groups.
+Currently, four working groups operate within the frame of ENSREG: the nuclear safety, the waste and decommissioning, the transparency and the international cooperation working groups

 Hungary takes part in the work of the working groups of the European Union in the nuclear field, thus it is represented in the most important decision support working group, namely the Working Parties on Atomic Questions.
 Additionally, Hungarian experts participate in the Article 31 Expert Group (Basic Safety Standards), Article 37 Expert Group (radioactive discharges) and in the Advisory Committee of the Euratom Supply Agency.